CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 # Exercise 2: Explore Teams admin center

 In this exercise you will learn how to configure Teams policies and apply them.

 ### Task 1:  Manage teams policies

+In this task, we will create and assign a messaging policy to the user from the admin center and verify the effect of the policy from the team's portal.
+Then we will learn how to create and assign App permission policies from the team's Admin center.

 1. Teams policies in Microsoft Teams can be used to control what users in your organization can do in teams and channels.